asantos00/website/content/blog/deno/series-introduction.md

 If you're not familiar with Deno, here's the [TLDR](/deno/tldr).
 If you have heard about Deno and are here to know more about it, let’s not waste any more of your time.

-Here's what we'll cover on the upcoming posts:
+Here's what we'll cover in the upcoming posts:

 - [Building a CLI with Deno](/deno/build-a-cli-with-deno)
 - Using Deno with Puppeteer